fixie/fixie/README.md

 ## How do I install Fixie?

 *Fixie will soon be available as a NuGet package.
-Until then, you can clone the repository, issue "build" from the command line, and copy Fixie.dll to be referenced by your test assemblies.*
+Until then, you can clone the repository, issue "build" from the command line, and copy the contents of the build/ folder so its contents can be referenced by your test assemblies.*

 ## How do I use Fixie?